Keep in Touch

 All echoes.

-The child within still walks beside us, waiting to be seen.
+The child within still walks beside us, waiting to be seen and healed.

-It speaks through the inner voice that drives us, or punishes us.
+It speaks through the inner voice that drives us or condemns us.

-We return to the land of childhood every single day.
+We return to the land of childhood every day.

-It is the ground beneath our psychic home.
+It is the ground beneath our psychic and spiritual home.

 not to remain trapped in it,